 - Fasting can lead to low blood sugar levels

-Karwa Chauth 2020: Women and even their spouses will be fasting tomorrow on the occasion of Karwa Chauth, which will be celebrated on November 4 this year.
-Fasting on Karwa Chauth is nirjala fast, in which one is not supposed to consume food or water till they see moon in the evening.
+Karwa Chauth 2023: Women and even their spouses will be fasting tomorrow on the occasion of Karwa Chauth, which will be celebrated on November 1 this year.
+On Karwa Chauth many observe nirjala fast, in which one is not supposed to consume food or water till they see moon in the evening.
 Women start this day by getting up early in the morning before sunrise.
 They eat sargi, which is the pre-dawn meal.
-After this meal, they are supposed to eat and drink again till they see the moon.
+After this meal, they eat and drink at night till they see the moon.

 While fasting is the essence of Karwa Chauth, is it safe for people with diabetes?
 Should they take their medicines?
 What will the impact of staying without food and water be on their blood sugar levels?
 Answering all these questions is Dr SK Wangnoo, Senior Consultant, Endocrinology, Indraprastha Apollo Hospitals and Dr Sujeet Jha, Director of Endocrinology, Diabetes and Metabolism at Max Healthcare.

 Karwa Chauth 2023: Is it safe for diabetics to fast?

 Patients with type-1 diabetes, or those who are on multiple doses of insulin in a day should ideally not fast but if the do, they must consult their doctor before doing it, says Dr Wangnoo.
 "If a patient is pregnant and diabetic, then she must refrain from fasting on Karwa Chauth.
 Elderly females with diabetes, who are dependent on medicines, should avoid too as there are chances of getting hypogylcaemic (low blood sugar levels)," Dr Wangnoo tells DoctorNDTV.